 4. Your funding goal should be strategic

 Eliminate the urge to select a vast, arbitrary funding goal.
 Instead, decide on the right amount of money required to give life to your project, and supply to your sponsors.
-Ensure other factors such as the minimum order size form your manufacturer, packaging and shipping cost and other essential items are not left out.
-Once you know the amount you need, don’t stray too far above it–it is preferable you have a successful campaign that’s overfunded than one with an aggressive among that fails to meet its funding goal.
+Ensure other factors such as the minimum order size from your manufacturer, packaging and shipping cost and other essential items are not left out.
+Once you know the amount you need, don’t stray too far above it–it is preferable you have a successful campaign that’s overfunded than one that fails to meet its funding goal.

 5. Your rewards should be clear and compelling

-Select rewards levels that fit the product you are selling, ensure you offer entry-level rewards for individuals who are interested in your work and wants to participate.
-Structure your reward to include features for sponsors alone with the aim of motivating others to support now instead of wait for your official launch date.
-Also, if you consider going into retail in the long run, know that retailers will consider your Kickstarter “prices.”
+Select rewards levels that fit the product you are sell, and ensure you offer entry-level rewards for individuals who are interested in your work and wants to participate.
+Structure your reward to include features for sponsors alone with the aim of motivating others to support now instead of waiting for your official launch date.
+Also, if you plan to go into retail in the long run, you need to consider your Kickstarter “prices.”

 6. Build a group of backers – run a pre-launch campaign

 By default, people prefer supporting the winning team.
 You are more likely to get sponsors for your campaign if your project is close to or already funded.
 Before launching a Kickstarter project, ensure you create an email list of people to share your project with the minute it is active.
 Be confident when you ask your contacts to check out your page and share with friends.
-Adding to the list, ensure your network involves people who are ready to back your project, preferably at a high reward level.
+Ensure your network involves people who are ready to back your project, preferably at a high reward level.
 The benefits of this include:

-- It may place your project on Kickstarter’s trending section, thus, makes your project more visible to the audience in Kickstarter which consist of more than 19 million visitors every month.
+- It may place your project on Kickstarter’s trending section, thus, makes your project more visible to the audience in Kickstarter which consists of more than 19 million visitors every month.

 7. Remember offline audiences

-Obliviously, there is need to create awareness of your project online, but you should not neglect offline audiences you have access to such as industry events, meetups, weekend farmer’s markets or any place you may find people who will pick interest in your project.
+Obviously, there is a need to create awareness of your project online, but you should not neglect your offline audiences.
+They are important because they will be your connections to other industries.
 Besides creating awareness, offline interactions provide customer feedbacks and insight you won’t find online.

 8. Make yourself available and keep the conversations alive